Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: Beamforming Design of C-PASS

 This indicates that the communication performance is influenced by the design of transmit beamforming: transmit precoding $\mathbf{W}$ and power splitting ratios $\{\hat{\bm{\beta}}_{\text{F}}, \hat{\bm{\beta}}_{\text{B}} \}$, and pinching beamforming: PA position $\mathbf{P}_{\text{PA}}$ and PA power radiation coefficients $\{ \bm{\Sigma}_{\text{F}}, \bm{\Sigma}_{\text{B}} \}$.
 Thus, a sum-rate maximization problem is formulated to jointly design the transmit and pinching beamforming, given by

 where $\chi \in \{ \text{F}, \text{B}\}$, and $\mathcal{G}(\mathbf{P}_{\text{PA}})$ is the feasible set of all PA positions.
-Since it is challenging to handle the non-convex log-fractional expression in \eqref{pro:ori_obj}.
-We use the following lemma to equivalently transform the sum-rate maximization problem into the weighted minimum mean-square error (WMMSE) problem. \begin{lemma} The objective function~\eqref{pro:ori_obj} can be equivalently transformed into
+Since it is challenging to handle the non-convex log-fractional expression in \eqref{pro:ori_obj}, we use the following lemma to equivalently transform the sum-rate maximization problem into the weighted minimum mean-square error (WMMSE) problem.
+Specifically, the objective in \eqref{pro:ori_obj} contains logarithmic SINR fractions, where the desired-signal and multi-user interference terms are coupled through $\mathbf{W}$, $\hat{\bm{\beta}}_{\chi}$, PA positions, and radiation coefficients.
+The WMMSE equivalence introduces receiver and weight auxiliary variables to remove the explicit logarithmic fractional structure.
+Although the transformed problem remains coupled and non-convex, it yields a weighted MSE form that is more amenable to the subsequent alternating-optimization updates. \begin{lemma} The objective function~\eqref{pro:ori_obj} can be equivalently transformed into

 where $\bm{\kappa}=[\kappa_1,\kappa_2,\dots,\kappa_K]^T$, $\bm{\epsilon}=[\epsilon_1,\epsilon_2,\dots,\epsilon_K]^T$ and $\mathbf{t}=[t_1,t_2,\dots,t_K]^T$ are the auxiliary vector, and the equivalent error is defined as